Umbagong Bridges

 About

-The bridge design used a kit of parts approach, relying on off the shelf pieces in considered sizes that would allow for a team of labourers to build the structures without the need for large scale cranes and infrastructure.
+The bridge design used a kit of parts approach, relying on off the shelf pieces in considered sizes that would allow for a team of labourers to build the bridge structures in difficult to access sites, without the need for large scale cranes and other equipment.

-The revegetation of each bridge was undertaken in consultation with the Latham District Park Landcare group.
-The local group of volunteers provided key feedback on endemic and native plant species selection and placement for site specific responses.
+The revegetation surrounding each bridge was undertaken in consultation with the Latham District Park Landcare group.
+The local group of volunteers provided key feedback on endemic and native plant species selection and placement specific to the Umbagong Distric Park and site conditions.

-balustrades.
-The result is a design that has a high level of visual connection between the landscape, creek, and the bridges.
+The result is a design that has a high level of visual connection between the landscape, creek, and the bridges, while allowing greater access and new vantage points for visitors and the local community.

 Details